matthew-brett/czi-nibabel/work_plan.md

 Code foundations
 ================

-Nibabel is a workbench, that provides a Python API for working with images in many formats.
+Nibabel is a workbench that provides a Python API for working with images in many formats.
 It is also a base library for tools implementing higher level processing.